UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

 Network File System{NFS}:
 -------------------------
     -> NFS stands for Network File System, a file system developed by sun Microsystems Inc.
-    -> It is a client/server system that allows user to access files
+    -> It is a client/server system that allows user to access files across a network and treat them as if they